 Father Christmas and his helper arrived at 11am on Christmas Day with a sack full of presents for all the children under 8.
-One lovely little girl sang Father … Read the rest
+One lovely little girl sang Father Christmas a Christmas carol in … Read the rest

-The weather – It seems every Christmas/New Year in one part of … Read the rest
+The weather – It seems every Christmas/New Year in one part of the country at least, … Read the rest